XinYangMTSU/CSCI1102-Intro-to-Computing/Chapter2.md

 represent a ‘yes’ or a ‘no’. true or false, a one or a zero. or anything else with only two options.
 This on/off state of a single wire is called a bit.

-# A bit (short for binary digit) is the smallest piece of information the computer can store.
+## A bit (short for binary digit) is the smallest unit of information the computer can store.
 A bit has a single binary value, either 0 or 1.

 <p align="center">
    Figure 3: Bit: Zero and One